JenniferSailor/Portfolio/README.md

 - 2022:
   - :notebook: Data Analysis and Prediction of U.S. Professors' Salaries
   - :notebook: Facial Classification with PCA and SVM
-  - :spiral_notepad: Comparison of Classification Techniques
+  - :notebook: Comparison of Classification Techniques

 **Data Analytics Work**